neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 simply decrease the number of particles used in OpenMC.
 When the simulation has completed, you will have created a number of different output files:

-- `solid_out.e`, an Exodus II output file with the solid mesh and solution
+- `solid_out.e`, an Exodus output with the solid mesh and solution
-- `solid_out_openmc0.e`, an Exodus II output file with the OpenMC solution and the data that was ultimately transferred in/out of OpenMC
+- `solid_out_openmc0.e`, an Exodus output with the OpenMC solution and the data that was ultimately transferred in/out of OpenMC

 First, let's examine how the mapping between OpenMC and MOOSE was established.